Digital Gateway opponent Bob Weir handily wins Gainesville District supervisor’s seat

 Weir, 60, won nine of the 14 Gainesville precincts as well as the early vote cast in the race.
-Kerensa Sumers, his Democratic challenger, won five precincts as well as the mailed absentee ballot vote, garnering about 39% of the ballots cast in the race, according to the unofficial election results.
+Kerensa Sumers, his Democratic challenger, won five precincts as well as the mailed absentee ballots, garnering about 39% of the votes cast in the race.

-Weir attributed his win to discontent in the community over the county’s rapidly expanding data center development.
+Weir attributed his win Tuesday night to discontent in the community over the county’s rapidly expanding data center development.

-“I would say it’s not only a referendum, it’s a mandate,” Weir said in an interview after the results were in Tuesday night.

 Weir will serve the remainder of the term vacated by former supervisor Pete Candland, who resigned from his seat in December 2022 due to conflict-of-interest concerns.
 Candland joined his neighbors in signing a contract to sell his family’s home and 5 acres on Livia Drive to Compass data centers, one of two companies seeking rezonings to develop the Digital Gateway.